-(Lee et al., 2015).
-Hence, market capitalizing and operational adjustment agility are two fundamental outcomes of the pursuit of agility, and may be considered paramount in fully taking advantage of exploration and exploitation functions simultaneously and effectively (Lu and Ramamurthy, 2011; Carayannis et al., 2017; Vrontis et al., 2017).
+Therefore, the more the environmental dynamism increases, the more an ambidextrous organization is likely to benefit from the dual capacity of exploration and exploitation (Lee et al., 2015).
+Hence, market capitalizing and operational adjustment agility are two fundamental outcomes of the pursuit of agility, and may be considered paramount in fully taking advantage of exploration and exploitation functions simultaneously and effectively (Lu and Ramamurthy, 2011; Vrontis et al., 2017).

-However, several studies highlight the crucial role that information systems play in enabling the information workflow needed to fully foster agility in the whole organization (Ferraris et al., 2017a; Bresciani et al., 2017).
+However, several studies highlight the crucial role that information systems play in enabling the information workflow needed to fully foster agility in the whole organization (Ferraris et al., 2017; Bresciani et al., 2017).
 As a result, it is not possible to separate an ambidextrous organization characterized by a high degree of agility from an efficient and flexible information system (Tallon and Pinsonneault, 2011).
 This is particularly true in the current digital era, which is characterized by the need to proficiently collect and exploit huge quantities of data.
-Considering this perspective, the next section will explore the importance of BDA-capable BPMS (Gao, 2013) with regard to ambidextrous organizations' agility.
+Considering this perspective, the next section will explore the importance of BDA capable BPMS (Gao, 2013) with regard to ambidextrous organizations' agility.

-2.2 Big data, BPMS and ambidextrous organizations' agility
+2.2 Big Data, Business Process Management Systems, and Ambidextrous Organizations' Agility

-Recently, the expression "big data" has been used to describe data sets so complex that they cannot be managed or analyzed using traditional data analysis software (De Mauro et al., 2017).
-Despite the abundant information such data sets contain, big data are usually large, heterogeneous and unstructured data sets that cannot be explored by following usual approaches (Yin and Kaynak, 2015).
-Big data differs from traditional massive or large data sets in terms of volume, velocity, variety, veracity and value - labeled as the five V's of big data (Wamba et al., 2017).
-The "volume" of big data is related to dimensions where it exceeds a terabyte (McAfee and Brynjolfsson, 2012).
+Recently, the expression 'big data' has been used to describe datasets so complex that they cannot be managed or analysed using traditional data analysis software (De Mauro et al., 2017).
+Despite the abundant information such datasets contain, big data are usually large, heterogeneous, and unstructured datasets that cannot be explored by following usual approaches (Yin and Kaynak, 2015).
+Big data differs from traditional massive or large datasets in terms of volume, velocity, variety, veracity, and value - labelled as the five V's of big data (Wamba et al., 2017).
+The 'volume' of big data is related to dimensions where it exceeds a terabyte (McAfee and Brynjolfsson, 2012).
 Indeed, large organizations collect several terabytes or petabytes of data daily from their interactions with consumers, from internal processes, or from the internet (Del Giudice, 2016; Santoro et al., 2017).
-The "velocity" of big data is defined as the "rate at which data are generated and the speed at which it should be analyzed and acted upon" (Gandomi and Haider, 2015, p.
-138).
-Specifically, to fully exploit big data, organizations should be capable of analyzing it in real time (IBM, 2012).
-The "variety" of big data refers to the heterogeneous sources of big data (i.e. sensors embedded in machines, consumers' activities on social media, B2C or B2B digital interactions, etc.) and the consequent heterogeneous formats that the files composing big data may assume (Wamba et al., 2015).
-"Veracity" is related to the trustworthiness of the majority of data sources (Mishra et al., 2017) and, finally, "value" highlights the economic value of insights extracted from big data.
-Large data sets that don't contain meaningful information may therefore not be considered big data (Yin and Kaynak, 2015).
+The 'velocity' of big data is defined as the "rate at which data are generated and the speed at which it should be analysed and acted upon" (Gandomi and Haider, 2015, p.138).
+Specifically, to fully exploit big data, organizations should be capable of analysing it in real-time (IBM, 2012).
+The 'variety' of big data refers to the heterogeneous sources of big data (i.e. sensors embedded in machines, consumers' activities on social media, B2C or B2B digital interactions, etc.) and the consequent heterogeneous formats that the files composing big data may assume (Wamba et al., 2015).
+'Veracity' is related to the trustworthiness of the majority of data sources (Mishra et al., 2017) and, finally, 'value' highlights the economic value of insights extracted from big data.
+Large datasets that don't contain meaningful information may therefore not be considered big data (Yin and Kainak, 2015).
 In addition to these characteristics, there are other potential V's that characterize big data in literature.
-SAS (2016) has suggested that "variability", i.e. the variation in data flow rate, may be an additional trait of big data (Mishra et al., 2017).
-Similarly, "visualization," the possibility to visualize digitally the insights from big data, has been considered a big data characteristic (Lugmayr et al., 2017).
-This has expanded the number of V's to 7, namely, volume, velocity, variety, veracity, value, variability and visualization (Mishra et al., 2017).
+SAS has suggested that 'variability', i.e. the variation in data flow rate (2016), may be an additional trait of big data (Mishra, et al., 2017).
+Similarly, 'visualization', the possibility to visualize digitally the insights from big data, has been considered a big data characteristic (Lugmayr et al., 2017).
+This has expanded the number of V's to 7, namely: volume, velocity, variety, veracity, value, variability and visualization (Mishra et al., 2017).